Rupununi savannah, Guyana$1795.00

 You will arrive in the capital of Guyana where you will be met and stay over night in a hotel

-For 2-8 weeks - Volunteer on the Cattle Ranch
+For 1-2 weeks - Love on a old school Cattle Ranch

 Your last day - you will be transfered by 4x4 to Lethem where you will have a return flight to Georgetown.
 We highly recommend taking the opportunity to travel through Guyana. *Our staff will gladly help you to book any tours to see more of this fascinating country.

-When staying overnight in Georgetown *shared rooms, while in the savannah you will stay in shared cabins.
+When staying overnight in Georgetown *shared rooms, while in the savannah you will have shared room in the ranch house.

 Things to bring from home